misiektoja/instagram_monitor/README.md

 Release notes can be found [here](RELEASE_NOTES.md)

-## Disclaimer

-I'm not a dev, project done as a hobby.
-Code is ugly and as-is, but it works (at least for me) ;-)

 ## Requirements

-The tool requires Python 3.8 or higher.
+The tool requires Python 3.9 or higher.

 It uses [instaloader](https://github.com/instaloader/instaloader) library, also requires requests, python-dateutil, pytz and tzlocal.